Shaping European youth policies in theory and practice. Seminar on youth policy making

 - facilitate the shaping of manageable strategies for intervention in the contexts of the actors present.

-- familiar with European youth policy frameworks and their political cornerstones, such as main resolutions and declarations;
+- be familiar with European youth policy frameworks and their political cornerstones, such as main resolutions and declarations;

-- familiar with the stakeholders involved, their roles and their previous and current activities on youth policy;
+- be familiar with the stakeholders involved, their roles and their previous and current activities on youth policy;

 Throughout the seminar, participants